santrancisco/ebfe_site/content/posts/terminalnote.md

 ```

-To try it out, you can run `curl https://sancheatsheets.surge.sh` (This is not where i host my official cheatsheets).
+To try it out, you can run `curl http://sancheatsheet.surge.sh` (This is no longer where i host my own cheatsheets but just an example).
 This is a playground markdown i was messing with to see what the output will look like in the terminal.

 __WHAT'S NEXT?__